 There’s only six rows and eight rows of seats in the royal circle and upper circle respectively, so if you’re sitting on a higher level, you’ll still be able to enjoy a clear view of the stage with no obstructions.

-When you book The Doctor tickets, The Pillowman tickets or The Ocean at the End of the Lane tickets with us, you’ll be able to choose your seats from an interactive seating plan, so you’ll be able to see every seat available for your desired performance.
+When you book The Ocean at the End of the Lane tickets with us, you’ll be able to choose your seats from an interactive seating plan, so you’ll be able to see every seat available for your desired performance.

 Still unsure on where to sit at the Duke of York’s?
 Our guide can help you.
 Here’s our top tips to theatre seating with our complete guide on where to sit at the theatre.